How Hartford Residents Can Protect Their Homes Against Termites in 2019

 If they live indoors, however, they have no reason to slow down.
 Once termites get into your house, they can remain active all year long in the climate-controlled environment your home provides.
 While they’re active, they’re working, and while they’re working, they’re destroying your house.

-Signs That Termites are in Your Home
+Signs That Termites Are in Your Home

 Termites do not give many signs that they’ve invaded your house or that they are doing damage.
 In fact, things are often at the point where the house is falling apart before it is realized that termites are a problem.